RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Basic-project-creation-flow.md

 }
 ```

-Source and Target Language Codes can be obtained from [here](../reference/Public-API.v1.json/paths/~1languages/get).
+Source and Target Language Codes can be obtained from [here](../api/Public-API.v1-fv.html#/operations/ListLanguages).

 The API should respond with:
 - HTTP Status Code: 201 Created.
-- Body – your project details consisting of `projectId`, `project name`, `language direction`, `location` and other optional fields.
+- Body â€“ your project details consisting of `projectId`, `project name`, `language direction`, `location` and other optional fields.

 Example:
 ```json